 Finish the new roof by nailing on OSB sheathing, covering it with roofing paper and nailing in metal flashing along the valleys and metal drip edge at the eaves.
 Then nail shingles on the new roof and exposed areas of the old roof.
 Fold new shingles over the new valley onto the old roof, overlapping by at least a foot.

-Complete the new roofing job by finishing the new gable end with siding to match the existing house and fascia and trim boards at eaves and edges.
+Finish your gable roof addition tie in by installing siding to match the existing house and fascia and trim boards at eaves and edges.